KevinCHiggins/Foldy/README.md

 I'm happy enough with the code considering my experience level, apart from the Chunk system which was a poor idea that got heavily patched over. ```Note.java```, where all that happens, is ugly.

 As I said in the previous release notes, there's no point continuing with this design from a musical standpoint.
-I'm glad however that I made the GUI because it embodies a simple design where the form is separate from the rendering, with a single function call being the point of interchange (```Manifester.bust```).
+I'm glad however that I made the GUI because it embodies a simple design where the form is separate from the rendering, with a single function call being the point of interchange (```Manifester.bust(SourceDataLine out, boolean save, float targBpm, int subdivision, int[] seq, Articulation.Env env, int length, Wave.Form form, Fraction folding)```).
 This is inspired by reading Drumsynth's source code.

 Kevin Higgins, 08/07/20